BEQUESTS & PLANNED GIVING

 Including the HSCC in your planned giving is a meaningful and often significant way to help us continue to serve the animals in need and the people in our community.
 We have been blessed with generous gifts from individuals who had the foresight to include the HSCC in their plans to give, and plans by others to give in the future will support our mission going forward.

-There are a variety of ways to achieve planned giving, such as wills and estates, trusts of various kinds, life insurance, retirement plans, “donor advised funds” or “donor designated funds” with a community foundation, and outright gifts that use appreciated assets as a substitute for cash.
-While in many ways these alternatives are quite different, all enable philanthropic individuals to support non-profit, tax-exempt charities with larger gifts than they could make from ordinary income in their lifetime.
+There are a variety of ways to achieve planned giving, including cash and marketable securities, wills and estates, trusts of various kinds, life insurance, retirement plans, and gifts that use appreciated assets such as real estate and other property.
+While in many ways these alternatives are quite different, all enable philanthropic individuals to support tax-exempt, nonprofit charities with larger gifts than they could make from ordinary income in their lifetime.

 Popular Ways for Planned Giving